Contact us for more information on our Genetic Testing

 Genetic cancer screening: BRCA and Color 30 Gene Panel

-“Both men and women have a one in two risk of being diagnosed with a form of cancer in our lifetime.”
+“Both men and women have a 1 in 2 risk of being diagnosed with a form of cancer in our lifetime.”
 Cancer Research UK

 Proactive genetic testing enables you to learn about how your genes could potentially impact your health.
 It allows you and your healthcare provider to create a personalised health plan designed to prevent, detect and treat cancers early.